This article is part of a larger series on How to Do Payroll.

 In Hawaii, there is no law that requires employers to provide any rest or meal breaks for their employees.
 The one exception to this rule is:

-Like many of their other regulations, if an employer in Hawaii chooses to provide breaks to their staff, there will be certain regulations that they’ll need to follow in order to stay compliant.
+If an employer in Hawaii chooses to provide breaks to their staff, there will be certain regulations they’ll need to follow to stay compliant.
 The regulations to pay attention to are as follows:

 - Meal breaks (30 minutes or more): Unpaid as long as the employee is completely relieved of their duties